isaacnmm/pestpolicy-hugo2XX/content/posts/harris-boric-acid-roach-powder-with-lure-review/index.md

 ##  Special lure/ Attractant

-Harris [boric acid contains a unique lure thatll attract the roaches](https://pestpolicy.com/does-boric-acid-kill-roaches/) to the poison and trick it into feeding o its death.
-Further, the [cockroaches](https://pestpolicy.com/does-boric-acid-kill-roaches/) tend to carry the boric acid back to their nests, causing the secondary kill effect on the whole roach colony.
+Harris [boric acid contains a unique lure thatll attract the roaches](https://pestpolicy.com/does-boric-acid-kill-roaches/)to the poison and trick it into feeding o its death.
+Further, the [cockroaches](https://pestpolicy.com/does-boric-acid-kill-roaches/)tend to carry the boric acid back to their nests, causing the secondary kill effect on the whole roach colony.

 The included straw has a tube-like design thatll allow the homeowner to place the roach killing powders to the deepest of the cracks and crevices.
 But, being a chemical, boric acid must not be ingested by humans, pets, and livestock as it can be poisonous to them.